Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 ### Divergent period
 - Explore / Generate
 	- Involved discussion around the projects that can be broadly be considered 'epics'.
-	- Mapping the large chunks; projects that can be considered epics and mapping them into the domains they might fall into.
+	- Mapping these large into domains and circles
 	-